akadotsh/image-app/README.md

 2. I'm using TanStack Query instead of Apollo Client because it offers a simpler setup and comes with developer tools, which greatly enhances the Developer Experience (DX).

 3. For the UI Kit, I've utilized [Shadcn UI](https://ui.shadcn.com/) due to its high customizability and lack of extra dependencies.
 With Shadcn UI, we only need to install the specific UI components we intend to use.

+4. **Note on Authentication**: For the purposes of this take-home task, JWT tokens are stored in local storage.
+In a production environment, a more secure approach would be to store tokens in HTTP-only cookies to mitigate XSS risks.

 ## 🚀 Deployment